CharlotteStiller/final-project/README.md

 # final-bootcamp

-The objective of this project is to build a model that will provide insight into product clustering and rating of beauty product in e-commerce,  as well as answer additional questions by top management related to the matter.
+The objective of this project is to build a model that is able to predict the rating of products in e-commerce and to find out what its need to put together the ideal product for a e-commerce shop.

-In ordert to do this, I used web scraping, agile project planning in Github and made use of Redshift, Python and Tableau.
+In ordert to do this, I used web scraping and made use of Python and Tableau.

 ![alt text](https://img.freepik.com/vecteurs-libre/gens-tiennent-etoiles-illustration-concept-illustration-concept-client-commentaires-illustration-style-cartoon-plat_313437-1.jpg?size=626&ext=jpg)

 ## About the project

-I worked with two datasets.
-The first data I've got from scraping the web of one of the leading beauty e-commerce company in europe.
-The second I've got through redshift from a abo-commerce company.
+I worked with a dataset that I've got from scraping the web of one of the leading beauty e-commerce company in europe.

 We want to understand the demographics and other characteristics of beauty products that are well rated by the customers.
-Both datasets have ratings from 1-5 stars for the worst and the best products.
+The products have ratings from 1-5 stars.
+1 for the most unpopular and 5 for the most popular product.

-The goal of the classification project is to analyse the characteristics of the beauty products and to train a model to predict if a product get rated with 5 stars or not.
+The goal of the classification project is to train a model to predict if a product get rated with 5 stars or less and to analyse the characteristics of the products.
+The analysis is the base to create the next product for the e-commerce shop that is most popular and has the biggest potential.

-## Dataset Web Scraping
+## Dataset
-For the project I scraped details from 52.000 products with the following columns:
+For the project I scraped details from 50.000 products with the following columns:

 | Column           | Description                        | Example                   |